-Between the months of July and September, the Fundació is dedicated entirely to Antoni Tàpies’ artwork and during the rest of the year, the museum combines the artist’s most famous paintings and sculptures with other temporary exhibitions by other artists.
+During most of the year the Fundació Antoni Tàpies exhibits a small part of the most representative works of Tàpies' collection and during the rest of the year, the museum combines the artist’s most famous paintings and sculptures with other temporary exhibitions by other artists.

 One of the most particular works of art in the museum is called “Sock”.
 It is located on the building’s terrace.
 As its name suggests, the artwork is an enormous sock that measures 9 Ft (2.75 m).
 When Tàpies first proposed his work, it divided the population of Barcelona, as some believed the work of art to be ludicrous and others defended the artist’s creativity.

 The exhibitions in the Fundació Antoni Tàpies are extremely peculiar.
 Depending on your taste in art, you can either find it curious and interesting, or not at all.

 Tuesdays, Wednesdays, Thursdays and Saturdays : 10 am – 7 pm.